Decay channels for double extremal black holes in four dimensions: Introduction

 In the present paper, we will consider decay channels for four-dimensional black holes in $\CN=2$ supergravity.
 These theories have generically multiple $U(1)$ gauge fields, as well as families of solutions of extremal black holes, both supersymmetric \cite{Ferrara:1995ih, Ferrara:1996dd}\footnote{See for a comprehensive review, for example \cite{Mohaupt:2000mj}.} as well as non-supersymmetric \cite{Tripathy:2005qp, Kallosh:2006bt, Ceresole:2007wx}.
 Both families involve non-trivial dynamics of the scalar fields, known as the attractor mechanism, which describes the evolution of the scalar fields from asymptotic infinity to the horizon.
 As described above, the weak gravity conjecture suggests that it is energetically favorable for the extremal black holes to decay.

-We restrict to the simples class of extremal, supersymmetric black holes, namely those solutions with constant scalar fields.
+We restrict to the simplest class of extremal, supersymmetric black holes, namely those solutions with constant scalar fields.
 These solutions are known as {\it double extremal black holes}.
+In particular, as an indication of possible decay we study the ratio of masses between the non-supersymmetric double extremal black holes and their constituents.

 To avoid non-constant scalar fields for the constituents, we mostly restrict to decay channels with BPS and anti-BPS objects.\footnote{Decay channels {\bf 4.2a} and {\bf 4.3e} include constituents which are extremal but neither BPS nor anti-BPS.} We are able to demonstrate that this subclass of constituents provides viable decay channels for large families of extremal black holes.
 In addition, we also explore $R^2$ corrections to these decay channels.

 More specifically, we consider compactifications of IIA string theory, with black holes formed as bound state of D$p$-branes supported on $p$-dimensional cycles of the Calabi-Yau threefold $X$.
 Black holes with vanishing D6-brane charge are amenable to analytic analysis, for example of the attractor points.
 We restrict to such black holes in this paper.
 The charge lattice contains supersymmetric cones, which contain the charges of supersymmetric black holes.
 The magnetic charges are carried by D4-branes and are positive for supersymmetric black holes.
 These correspond to holomorphic, effective divisors of $X$.
-Their microscopic description is well understood in terms of the Maldacena-Strominger-Witten (MSW) conformal field theory (CFT) \cite{Maldacena:1997de}.
+For both supersymmetric \cite{Maldacena:1997de, Minasian:1999qn} and non-supersymmetric black holes \cite{Dabholkar:2006tb} with positive D4-brane charges, the microscopic entropy is rather well understood in terms of the Maldacena-Strominger-Witten (MSW) conformal field theory (CFT).
+Such a description is not available for generic non-supersymmetric black holes in IIA supergravity.

+By analyzing threshold masses in supergravity, we explore the stability of non-supersymmetric black holes in two families: \begin{enumerate} \item Black holes with positive magnetic charges, but electric D0-brane charge opposite to that of supersymmetric black holes.
+The charges of non-supersymmetric states of the MSW CFT lie in this cone of the charge lattice \cite{Kraus:2005vz, Kraus:2005zm}.
+Based on mass ratios, we demonstrate in Section \ref{nonBPSdecay}, decay channel {\bf 4.2c}, that it is energetically favorable for such black holes to decay to a bound state of D0-branes and ``polar'' D0-D4-branes.
+The latter are themselves formed from bound states \cite{Denef:2007vg, deBoer:2008fk}.
+We expect that the quantum-mechanical process for this decay is Schwinger pair creation of D0 and anti-D0-branes in the electric-magnetic field of the extremal black holes.
+Such pair creation in the background of Reissner-Nordstr\"om black holes has been discussed by \cite{Gibbons:1975kk, Hiscock:1990ex}.

+Curiously, we find that including F-term $R^2$ corrections appears to make these decay channels less favorable.
+While this could be viewed as weakening the evidence for the WGC, we expect that a full analysis of $R^2$ corrections, including D-terms, is likely to be in better agreement with the predictions of the WGC.